-Central Oregon Community College (COCC) Campus Public Safety is dedicated to providing professional services through protection, education and enforcement for all students, staff, faculty and visitors.
+Central Oregon Community College (COCC) Campus Public Safety is dedicated to providing professional services through protection and education for all students, staff, faculty and visitors.

-COCC Campus Public Safety is responsible for the Safety and Security of the Bend, Redmond, Madras and Prineville Campuses as well as Chandler Lab (Bend), Brightside Veterinary Center (Redmond) and COCC programs at Deer Ridge Correctional Facility in Madras.
+COCC Campus Public Safety is responsible for the safety and security of the Bend, Redmond, Madras and Prineville Campuses as well as Chandler Lab (Bend), Vet Tech Center (Redmond) and other COCC programs.

 This report complies with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1999.
-While we have sought to make this report a valuable resource of safety information, we invite you to contact any of the departments or programs listed in this report for more information about our policies or resources.
+While we have sought to make this report a valuable resource of safety information, we invite you to contact any of the departments or programs listed in this report for more information about their policies or resources.

-Reports for our satellite campuses are available separately.
-Please contact Campus Public Safety at 541.383.7272 to obtain a copy.
+Reports for our branch campuses are available separately.
+Please contact Campus Public Safety at 541.383.7272 to obtain a copy or view them online on the COCC website.